oracle-livelabs/apex/apex-professional-hol13/improving-app.md

 ## Task 1: Set Products page as the Home Page.

-In this Lesson, you will set the products page as Home page and then you will remove the **Home** page under Navigation Menu.
+In this task, you will set the products page as Home page and then you will remove the **Home** page under Navigation Menu.

 1. Navigate to the **App Builder**.
 Then Click on **Online Shopping Application**.